Deforestation and the Climate Cycle

-After completing this investigation, you will be able to:
+After completing this Lab, you should be able to:

-Keeping Track of What You LearnThroughout these labs, you will find two kinds of questions.
+Keeping Track of What You LearnThroughout these labs, you will find three kinds of questions.

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.